commoncriteria/bluetooth/README.md

 6. If creating a Protection Profile Module open input/somethhing.xml and change the opening \<PP> and closing \</PP> tags to be \<Module> and \</Module> respectively.
 If you're creating a standard Protection Profile then these tags do not need to be changed.

-7. Remove this content from the readme, up to the line below and customize.
+7. Remove this content from the readme, up to the line below and customize (look for 'QQQQ' and 'pp-template').

 ----